-Also available for student recreation are a 25-meter six-lane competition swimming pool with a 200-seat viewing gallery, two racquetball courts, a weight room equipped with a Nautilus system, a mirror exercise/dance room, a training room, several locker rooms, team rooms, and meeting rooms.
+Also available for student recreation are a 25-meter sixlane competition swimming pool with a 200-seat viewing gallery, a racquetball court, a fitness room, a weight room equipped with a Nautilus system, a mirrored exercise/dance room, and two state of art training rooms.

-Outdoor athletic facilities include a 100' x 85' refrigerated ice hockey rink, four lighted tennis courts, two baseball diamonds, a softball diamond, a varsity game field and several practice fields.
-In addition, cross-country ski trails are cut throughout the two campuses.
+Outdoor athletic facilities include a 100' by 85' refrigerated ice hockey rink, four tennis courts, a baseball diamond, a softball diamond, a varsity game field and several practice fields.